ChiefStief/ia-takehome/README.md

 2) I needed to make the images move with the mouse as I dragged them
 3) I needed to figure out a way to validate the location that I was dropping the images against the correct location

-To tackle number 1 my immediate thought was to do onMouseDown and onMouseUpEvent handlers because I had used these before.
+To tackle number 1 my immediate thought was to do onMouseDown and onMouseUp event handlers because I had used these before.
 My first thought to make the images follow the mouse was to use an animation library I had used before and track my mouse movements.
 I decided to initially manually test and find the correct location for the dots.
 I was not thrilled about this solution but I did not immediately come up with anything better and I needed to get this part to validate the rest.
 At this moment I had a random and fleeting worry about how the dot would look at the end if it was placed correctly: would it awkwardly snap to the absolute correct position?
 I thought it might be worth doing a smooth transition to the correct spot.
 I was aware that there needed to be some tolerance for a "correct" drop for any consistent peformance, but of course the dot needed to end up in the perfect location.
 Finally, I decided I wanted to use css on the initial dots such that dragging one did not disturb the others, at this point I started using position: absolute for the dots' css.

 ## Diving In and Manual Validation